Board of Directors

 Lawrence has spent much of his life involved in music and finance.
 Lately he has been spending much of his time outside volunteering on restoration projects.
 Many afternoons he can be found in Rithet’s Bog working as part of the Rithet’s Bog Conservation Society.
 He also dedicates time as a director on the boards of numerous other local non-profit organizations.
 He holds a B.A. in Philosophy and a Master of Environmental Studies.

-• Charlie Gordon; Director
+• Kimberley Morrison; Director